 - T1 C+: enhancing

-Old, healed fistulae typically demonstrate low T1 and T2 signal without contrast enhancement, reflecting fibrosis.
+Old, healed fistulae typically demonstrate low T1 and T2 signals without contrast enhancement, reflecting fibrosis.

 - detection of the primary fistulous tract and its activity: